julianganjs/interactive-quiz-platform/README.md

 6. Refer to the subsequent code below each `data` variable to identify the key/value pairs needed.
 7. Open dashboard.html using your default browser.
 8. Access the desired feature by selecting any one of the cards in the home page.
-9. If you do not wish to download the files onto your local machine, you may proceed to test the platform using the link: https://green-mud-023b7ab00.4.azurestaticapps.net/login.html
+9. If you do not wish to download the files onto your local machine, you may proceed to test the platform using the link: ~~https://green-mud-023b7ab00.4.azurestaticapps.net/login.html~~ <sub>The website is currently offline.</sub>

 ## Examples
 ### Login Page